claudineicaetano/ai-api-traffic-manager/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL-3.0 license.
 See `LICENSE` for complete terms.